Wilson diseaseWilson's disease; Hepatolenticular degeneration

 Liver failure and damage to the central nervous system (brain, spinal cord) are the most common and dangerous effects of the disorder.
 If the disease is not caught and treated early, it can be fatal.

 When to Contact a Medical Professional

-Call your provider if you have symptoms of Wilson disease.
-Call a genetic counselor if you have a history of Wilson disease in your family and you are planning to have children.
+Contact your provider if you have symptoms of Wilson disease.
+Contact a genetic counselor if you have a history of Wilson disease in your family and you are planning to have children.

 Genetic counseling is recommended for people with a family history of Wilson disease.

-Cox DW, Roberts EA.
+Roberts EA.
 Wilson disease.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger and Fordtran's Gastrointestinal and Liver Disease.
-10th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 76.
+11th ed.
+Philadelphia, PA: Elsevier; 2021:chap 76.

 Schilsky ML.
 Wilson disease.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 26th ed.
 Philadelphia, PA: Elsevier; 2020:chap 200.